 In my last post on Donald Trump’s empire being built on licensing his name caused quite a stir and judging by the reaction, people want to know more about both licensing and whether or not it is worth having celebrity endorsements on a brand.

-If you want to know more about Trump’s IP rights then email us with your name, email and address and we will send you a hard copy of Virtuoso magazine.
+If you want to know more about Trump’s IP rights then email us with your name, and address and we will send you some information.

 Why bother with product endorsement…

-In return for this endorsement, David will be expected to be photographed wearing the products and do the celebrity things associated with the brand, so opening clothes stores, talking to fans, social media etc. Whilst his PR and social media accounts may be managed for him, he will almost certainly have to attend brand events in person, speak to people and be photographed of course.
+In return for this endorsement, David will be expected to be photographed wearing the products and engage in celebrity activities in association with the brand.
+This might include: opening clothes stores, talking to fans, social media etc. Whilst his PR and social media accounts may be managed for him, he will almost certainly have to attend brand events in person, speak to people and be photographed.

 So what is this worth to the brand?